What Does an Angular Developer Do?

 Examples of popular applications built with Angular: Gmail, Microsoft Office (Web), The Guardian, Udacity, PayPal, YouTube TV, Forbes, Nike, HBO, Wix 9 (WebApp).

-Skills and abilities, an Angular developer must be proficient in:
+Skills and abilities the Angular developer must be proficient in:

 - Thorough understanding of web markups like HTML & CSS (firm understanding of elements interaction and positioning, as well as UX concepts).